top of page

 Kashmiri-style leg of lamb (or mutton)

-Slow cooked meats are an art form, juicy, fall off the bone tender and beautifully spiced, these meats are absolutely delicious.
+Slow-cooked meats are an art form.
+Juicy, fall-off-the-bone tender, and beautifully spiced, they are absolutely delicious.

 Leg of lamb, or mutton, is in a class all by itself.
 Every region of the world has its specialized recipe, but the common theme is how much these meats are loved.
 They are usually served during festive occasions like weddings or births.
-The preparation of the leg to be cooked is always done with pomp and show and the chef is always proud of their dish.
+Preparing the leg to be cooked is always done with pomp and show, and the chef is always proud of their dish.
 This recipe is no exception.

-The first time I made this dish was a few years ago and I clearly remember it as being spectacular. the meat is drop-off the bone tender, the flavor was divine and the dish was a massive hit with with my clients.
-The spices are mild but flavorful, enhancing the flavors of the meat rather than drowning it out.
-The rose petals add beautiful floral notes that compliment the warm spices, and the yogurt serves as a tenderizer for the butter soft meat.
-I serve this meat with a soft bread that can be rolled, lavash or rumali roti, fresh lettuce both to roll the meat for those with gluten allergies and for crunch, a pomegranate and mint raita for the fresh pop of the seeds, spicy schug for those who want a pop of flavor.
+I first made this dish a few years ago, and I clearly remember it being spectacular.
+The meat is drop-off, the bone was tender, the flavour was divine, and the dish was a massive hit with my clients.
+The spices are mild but flavorful, enhancing the flavours of the meat rather than drowning it out.
+The rose petals add beautiful floral notes that complement the warm spices, and the yoghurt serves as a tenderizer for the butter-soft meat.
+I serve this meat with soft bread that can be rolled, lavash or rumali roti, fresh lettuce both to roll the meat for those with gluten allergies and for crunch, a pomegranate and mint raita for the fresh pop of the seeds, spicy schug for those who want a pop of flavour.
 This is a meal by itself, one that I absolutely adore.

-This is a wonderful cookbook of ancient and modern cuisine from Pakistan.
-A beautiful cookbook, with gorgeous photographs and packed with lots of recipes.
-The author has kept to the traditional flavors and traditions.
-This is a wonderful cookbook and one for anyone who would like to enjoy this cuisine.
+This is an excellent cookbook of traditional and modern Pakistani cuisine.
+It is a beautiful book with gorgeous photographs and is packed with lots of recipes.
+The author has kept to the traditional flavours and traditions.
+This is a lovely cookbook for anyone who wants to enjoy this cuisine.

 For more recipes from this cookbook, click here.